katsu0511/katsu0511/README.md

-# Hello, I'm Katsuya!
+# Hello, I'm Katsuya!🙂

-I'm a software developer with 3+ years of experience specializing in Java and Spring Boot.
+I'm a software developer with 3+ years of experience specializing in Java and Spring Boot, based in Vancouver, Canada🇨🇦

 ## Skills